Watches

 Casio AQ-230A-7AMQYJF

 - Latest watch to my collection.
-Has both an analog (minus seconds) and digital display.
-Compact, tiny, and stylish to wear with a suit.
+Has both an analog (minus second hand) and digital display.
+Compact, tiny, and stylish to wear even in a suit.

 Other